minad/consult/README.md

 * selectrum or icomplete-vertical: Vertical completion systems
 * marginalia: Annotations for the completion candidates
 * embark: Action commands, which can act on the completion candidates
-* orderless or prescient: Completion styles, cndidate filtering, Prescient also offers sorting.
+* orderless or prescient: Completion styles, candidate filtering, Prescient also offers sorting.

 Note that all packages are independent and can potentially be exchanged with alternative components, since there exist no hard dependencies.
 Furthermore it